-It is also presumed not to be in the best interest of a ward to appoint a person as guardian if they have been convicted of:
+It’s presumed not to be in the best interest of a ward to appoint a person as guardian if they’ve been convicted of:

 In short, a guardian is responsible for meeting the legal responsibilities established by the court, which may include (depending on the type and limitation of guardianship): Paying the ward’s bills; Making decisions about, and maintaining, the ward’s assets to the greatest extent possible; Ensuring the ward’s medical and living needs are met to the extent allowed by the ward’s funds and resources.